PipedreamHQ/pipedream/docs-v2/pages/workflows/steps/triggers/README.md

 ### Sending large emails

-By default, you can send emails up to `{{$site.themeConfig.EMAIL_PAYLOAD_SIZE_LIMIT}}` in total size (content, headers, attachments).
+By default, you can send emails up to `{process.env.EMAIL_PAYLOAD_SIZE_LIMIT}` in total size (content, headers, attachments).
 Emails over this size will be rejected, and you will not see them appear in your workflow.

 **You can send emails up to `30MB` in size by sending emails to `[YOUR EMAIL ENDPOINT]@upload.pipedream.net`**.
 If your workflow-specific email address is `endpoint@pipedream.net`, your "large email address" is `endpoint@upload.pipedream.net`.